Samkth123/KTH-md/CC.md

 #### 4 step approach to Quantitative Analysis
 1. Structure the problem
+	1. show full plan to interviewer so they can agree or not with step by step how to get answer
 2. Ask for data you need
 3. Calculate
 4. Lead from the insights